-b.)
-Mixed Relay Categories:

-- (i) Mixed relay elite: Relay standing will be determined by the total time required for all 4 members to complete the distance one at a time in a continuous fashion; - (ii) Mixed relay senior: Relay standing will be detremined by the total time required for all 4 members to complete the distance one at a time in a continuous fashion.

-c.)
-In the event of a tie:

-- (i) Women and men elite team: the placing of the third (3) member nearest the overall winner will break the tie; - (ii) Mixed elite: the placing of the third (3) woman nearest the overall winner will break the tie; - (iii) Mixed senior: the placing of the first senior woman nearest the overall winner (senior) will break the tie.
+- a.)
+Mixed Relay Categories: - (i) Mixed relay elite: Relay standing will be determined by the total time required for all 4 members to complete the distance one at a time in a continuous fashion.
+Note, seniors can be included in the elite team relay but the team will race elite; - (ii) Mixed relay senior: Relay standing will be determined by the total time required for all 4 members to complete the distance one at a time in a continuous fashion.
+Note, elite athletes cannot be included in senior relay. - b.)
+In the event of a tie: - (i) Women and men elite team: the placing of the third (3) member nearest the overall winner will break the tie; - (ii) Mixed elite: the placing of the third (3) woman nearest the overall winner will break the tie: - (iii)Mixed senior: the placing of the first senior woman nearest the overall winner (senior) will break the tie. - c.)

-d.)
 Challenge Trophy

-(i) A challenge trophy will be awarded each year to the nation with the best time, adding the times of the team categories: elite women, elite men and senior team.
+- (i) A challenge trophy will be awarded each year to the nation with the best time, adding the times of the team categories: elite women, elite men and senior team.

-e.)
+- d.)
 Fair Play Trophy

 - (i) A fair play trophy may be awarded to a nation or athlete that has shown exemplary friendliness and sportsmanship throughout the stay and particularly during the competition.

 - (ii) Composition of the jury:

 - (a) Official CISM Representative;

 - (b) Chair LOC;

 - (c) PCSC;

 - (d) Referee.

-(e) The jury shall meet after the competition.
+- (e) The jury shall meet after the competition.

-f.)
+- e.)
 Other awards

-(i) Other awards may be issued on the initiative of the host nation.
+- (i) Other awards may be issued on the initiative of the host nation.

-3. TECHNICAL OFFICIALS
+10. TECHNICAL OFFICIALS